Your first trip after lockdown

 According to the Thai press and local hoteliers, it's likely Thailand will start accepting vaccinated holidaymakers from around October - good news for long-haul travellers, since Thailand's cooler high season begins in November and most people like to visit then to skip the European and American winter.

-We visited Thailand in xxxx - have a look at our guide below.
+We visited Thailand in 2019 - have a look at our guide below.